Path Partitions of Phylogenetic Networks

+It may be interesting to note that in the reduction of Theorem~\ref{thm:three-paths-hard}, only two paths are ``useful'', in the sense that they respectively correspond to the variables assigned positively and negatively.
+The third path is more of a ``dummy'' path solely used to cover unused vertices.
+This may lead to the intuition that the problem is NP-complete on two paths, but our positive result in the next section shows that the dummy path is necessary to make the problem hard, at least in the binary case.

-Note that the last theorem immediately answers a question in Ferneau et al.~\cite[Section 9]{fernau2023parameterizing}, in which it was asked whether partitioning a DAG into at most $k$ induced paths is in XP, i.e., whether it can be done in polynomial time if $k$ is fixed.
+The last theorem answers a question in Fernau et al.~\cite[Section 9]{fernau2023parameterizing}, in which it was asked whether partitioning a DAG into at most $k$ induced paths is in XP, i.e., whether it can be done in polynomial time if $k$ is fixed.
 Recall that a problem is para-NP-hard with respect to a parameter $k$ if the problem is NP-hard even when $k$ is a fixed constant, making it unlikely to belong to the XP complexity class.